benoitpas/aoc-2023/README.md

 ## Day 16

 Part 1: Another grid, another choice on how to store the grid.
 To avoid having to check if the coordinates are out of the grid, I'm going to store the points in a map.
 Also the light beams can get into a 'loop' so the logic needs to keep track of the location/directions which have already been explored.

+Part 2: I'm not sure we can do anything smarter than trying all the possible combinations so part 1 has to be efficient enough.